punch-mission/punch-mission/contributed_tools.md

 # Contributed Tools

-These are software tools related to PUNCH data that are contributed by the scientific community at large.
+These are analysis tools related to PUNCH data that are contributed by the scientific community at large.
 They are not developed or maintained by the SOC.

-**If you have PUNCH-related software, please open an issue or pull request to get it added here.**
+**If you have PUNCH-related tools, please open an issue or pull request to get it added here.**

 | Name  | Link |  Description | Language |
 | ------------- | ------------- |  ---- | ----- |